altair-viz/altair-viz.github.io/_sources/user_guide/interactions.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 With an understanding of the selection types and conditions, you can now add data-driven input elements to the charts using the ``bind`` option.
 As specified by `Vega-lite binding <https://vega.github.io/vega-lite/docs/bind.html#input-element-binding>`_, selections can be bound two-ways:

-1. Single selections can be bound directly to an input elements. *For example, a radio button.*
+1. Single selections can be bound directly to an input element, *for example, a radio button.*
-2. Interval selections which can be bound to scale. *for example, zooming in on a map.*
+2. Interval selections which can be bound to scale, *for example, zooming in on a map.*

 Input Element Binding
 ^^^^^^^^^^^^^^^^^^^^^